cnsaeman/Polisher/README.md

 ## Releases

-The most recent .jar file is available under Releases, just download, put in a folder and run with java -jar ...
+A .zip with sample configuration, manual, and the most recent .jar file is available under Releases, just download, unzip into a folder and run with java -jar ...
 Use at your own risk.

 If you open a .tex-file, you should have the corresponding .bbl-file in the same folder.